redstone-finance/redstone-docs/docs/dapps/redstone-erc7412.md

 ---
 sidebar_position: 4
-sidebar_label: "ERC7412 (push + pull)"
+sidebar_label: "Hybrid (push + pull) ERC7412"
 ---

-# RedStone ERC7412
+# RedStone Hybrid ERC7412

 ## Push and Pull models combined

 This model was introduced in form of [ERC7412](https://eips.ethereum.org/EIPS/eip-7412) - we encourage you to read it before implementation!
-The model was popularized by perpetual protocol [Synthetix](https://synthetix.io/).
+The model was popularized by the perpetual protocol [Synthetix](https://synthetix.io/).

 :::important Requirements
 TLDR; You need to do 2 things: